Felienne/Quarto/README.md

 var SATresult = CNFify.theWholeShabang(clause)

-This gives you a satResult that is or UNSAT or SAT with list of variables and their assignments:
+This gives you a satResult that is or UNSAT or SAT with list of variables and their assignments.
-    | SAT of List<string * bool>
-    | UNSAT

 # Quarto